 How to Get Rid of Carpet Beetles

 Pest experts say that one of the best ways to prevent or get rid of a carpet beetle infestation is to follow good housekeeping practices.
-It’s important to vacuum carpets and areas where the beetles hide, such as shelves, baseboards, corners, cracks, the area behind radiators, inside heating ducts and furniture and along the edge of carpets.
-It's also important to get right to the back of a crevice with a vacuum.
-The vacuum bag needs to be discarded after use.
+It’s important to vacuum carpets and areas where the beetles hide, such as shelves, baseboards, corners, and cracks.
+Other places that need to kept clean are the area behind radiators, the spaces inside heating ducts and furniture, and the edges of carpets.
+It's essential to get right to the back of a crevice with a vacuum cleaner when fighting an infestation.
+The bag of the vacuum cleaner needs to be discarded after use.